Operation Spring Clean: make healthy eating the easy choice

-- ‘Use by’ date means foods must be eaten by the date for health or safety reasons.
-If it is past this date, it should not be eaten and can’t legally be sold.
-Throw out anything that is past its use by date.
+- ‘Use by’ date means foods must be eaten by the date for safety reasons.
+If a product is past this date, it should not be eaten and can’t legally be sold.
+Throw out anything that has passed its use by date.

 Check your freezer for meats, vegetables or pre-cooked meals.
-Do you know how long have they been in there?
+Do you know how long they've been in there?
 Use these first before you stock up on more.

 While you are checking your foods, have a read of the label to make sure you have stored it properly.
-If you have made your own condiments, it is probably better to keep it in the fridge.
+If you've made your own condiments, it's probably best to keep these in the fridge.

-Common junk foods include packet chips, lollies and chocolates, biscuits and crackers, frozen pastries (pies, sausage rolls, pizza), sugar sweetened drinks (soft drinks, sports drinks, cordials) and high sugar cereals.
+Common junk foods include packet chips, lollies and chocolates, biscuits and crackers, frozen pastries (pies, sausage rolls, pizza), sugary drinks (soft drinks, sports drinks, cordials) and high sugar cereals.

 - Condiments: choose lower or reduced salt soy sauce, reduced-fat salad dressings, and include dried herbs and spices for flavourings instead of salt.